courses_banner.jpg (56157 bytes)

 Remember: An ATPL pass may get you the airline interview, but only knowledge will get you the job !

 Registering for a course: Student bookings are confirmed when the payment for the topic(s) is received.
-You can enrol in any individual subject.
-At that time you will be sent the texts.
+You can enroll in any individual subject.
+At that time you will be sent the texts/access codes to the online course as appropriate.
 All course fees are receipted, and the course is usually tax deductible for working pilots.
-To register, contact Rob Avery direct at: robavery@aviationshop.com.au
+For more information on the ATPL courses please contact Rob Avery direct at: robaveryaviationshop@gmail.com or phone 0467 045 936

 General: The ATPL examination is viewed as a filter for the airlines.
 Passing it is a pre-requisite before you will be considered for an interview with major airlines, irrespective of the flying experience you may possess.